 USAA v.
 Mitek Systems Inc. (W.D.
 Tex.): In a landmark case focused on remote deposit capture technology, Michael served as lead patent counsel for USAA, defending against Mitek’s allegations of patent infringement.
 Obtained summary judgment of non-infringement for all asserted patents.
 Also represented USAA on claims of trade secret misappropriation, breach of contract, defamation, and fraud.

 Asghari-Kamrani v.
 USAA (E.D.
-Va.): Serving as lead counsel for USAA, defending against allegations of infringing a patent relating to two-factor authentication.
-Obtained order invalidating the patent-in-suit under Alice.
+Va.): Served as lead counsel for USAA, defending against allegations of infringing a patent relating to two-factor authentication.
+Obtained order invalidating the patent-in-suit under Alice, affirmance from the Federal Circuit, and denial of certiorari from the Supreme Court.

 Smart Authentication IP v.
 USAA (E.D.
-Tex.): Serving as lead counsel for USAA, defending against allegations of infringing a patent relating to two-factor authentication.
+Tex.): Served as lead counsel for USAA, defending against allegations of infringing a patent relating to two-factor authentication.

 St. Isidore v.
 USAA (E.D.
 Tex.): Served as lead patent counsel for USAA, defending against allegations of infringing patents relating to two-factor authentication.

 Unified Messaging Solutions, LLC v.
 USAA (N.D.
 Ill. and W.D.
-Tex.): Representing USAA in a patent litigation concerning cross-platform messaging.
+Tex.): Represented USAA in patent litigation concerning cross-platform messaging.
 Final judgment entered in USAA’s favor, and obtained attorneys’ fees.

 Novozymes A/S and Novozymes North America, Inc. v.
 C T E Global, Inc., (N.D.
 Ill.): Represented plaintiff-patentee Novozymes in litigation against U.S. importer of glucoamylase industrial enzymes (used in the manufacture of fuel ethanol) and obtained permanent injunction.